binaryphile/binaryphile.github.io/_posts/2020-07-06-i-was-scared-of-bash.md

 But, I always would end up needing to work with systems that didn't have fish, and I couldn't bring fish with me.
-In the back of my mind, I knew that everything I learned in fish was keeping from learning the same thing in bash, and I would never get good with precisely the systems with which I needed to be my best.
+In the back of my mind, I knew that everything I learned in fish was keeping from learning the same thing in bash, and I would never get good where I needed to be at my best; production systems.

 The straw that broke the camel's back was when I wanted to start automating tasks on production systems.
 Shell scripting was the best